 Behind the Heroes Square is the wide expanse of lush green City Park.
 If you are visiting with kids the park is a great place to spend some time exploring the botanical garden.
 There is also a small zoo with animal petting area in the park.
 Also worth visiting in the park is the Vajdahunyad Castle.
 The castle was built for the Millennial Exhibition to commemorated the 1000th birthday of the Hungarian State.
 The building features numerous architectural styles of the different historical Budapest buildings.

 Our next stop was St. Stephen’s Basilica.
 On the way, we stopped by for lunch at Haveli Indian Restaurant which serves Indian delicacies.
 The hotel is 2 minutes walk from the Kodaly Korond metro stop which was on the way for us from the Heroes Square on Metro Line 1.

 St. Stephen’s Basilica

-The interior of the church large enough to hold 8500 people at a time is ornamented with rich frescoes, mosaics, stained glass windows and gilded decorations which is a breathtaking view to behold.
+The spectacular interior of the church large enough to hold 8500 people at a time.
+It is ornamented with rich frescoes, mosaics, stained glass windows, and gilded decorations.

 If you walk some 5 minutes in the opposite direction of the church you will stumble upon one of the popular Budapest statues – A fat policeman with a round belly representing Hungarian’s love for food.

-Another stop before the ruin bar was this street food court called Karavan Budapest with had some dozen stalls packed in a small area which also has ample of benches and free toilet facility.
+Another stop before the ruin bar was this street food court called Karavan Budapest.
+There were a dozen stalls packed in a small area with ample benches and a free toilet facility.
 The stalls were selling icecreams, burgers, pasta, wraps and much more.
 It is located very close to Szimpla Kert the popular ruin bar.